-The Spring Festival (Chinese New Year) is almost here and we are about to enter the Year of the Rooster.
+The Spring Festival (Chinese New Year) is almost here and we are about to enter the Year of the Dog.
 For Chinese, the Spring Festival is the most important festival of the year.
 Understand Chinese New Year celebrations and Chinese traditions and learn some last-minute Mandarin Chinese vocabulary to impress your non-laowai friends!

 Chinese New Year takes place on the first day of the first month of the lunar calendar (农历) and the celebrations go on for fifteen days.

 But do you know anything about the old and new traditions of the Spring Festival?
 Or how your Chinese friends are celebrating the Chinese New Year (guònián过年)?
 And have you ever heard of hóngbāo 红包, fake boyfriends or the world's largest human migration?

 The Chinese zodiac (shēngxiào 生肖) is a 12-year cycle with each year represented by an animal: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog or pig.
 Each of these animals has a symbolic meaning according to ancient Chinese traditions and these attributes characterize the upcoming year.
 Next year will be the year of the Dog (gǒu nián 狗年), which is associated with loyalty, honesty and kindness.